beleriand-mush/deployment/README.md

-While these have not been put into version control, they have been backedup to multiple locations (and the new scripts in the `bin` directory of the [docker-repo][Beleriand Dockerfiles repo] provide a convenient means of doing this, for those that have access to the production server).
+While these have not been put into version control, they have been backedup to multiple locations (and the new scripts in the `bin` directory of the [Beleriand Dockerfiles repo][docker-repo] provide a convenient means of doing this, for those that have access to the production server).

 When looking at the backups, if you don't see the particular file you're